KeyboardKit/website/pages/customization.md

 KeyboardKit keyboards can be customized to great extent.
 You can adjust input keys, layout, change how every individual key looks and behaves and much more.

-## Appearance
+## Styling

-KeyboardKit comes with an appearance engine that lets you change the button images and texts as well as the colors, fonts, shadows, callouts etc. for any part of the keyboard.
+KeyboardKit comes with an styling engine that lets you change the button images and texts, as well as colors, fonts, shadows, callouts, etc. for any part of the keyboard.

-[KeyboardKit Pro](/pro) also unlocks a [theme engine](/pro/themes) that makes it even easier to change the visual style of your keyboard.
+[KeyboardKit Pro](/pro) unlocks a [theme engine](/pro/themes) that makes it even easier to change the visual style of your keyboard.
 You can use the themes that come with the engine and create your own.

-## Input Keys
+## Layout

-KeyboardKit lets you customize the input keys of a keyboard.
-You can replace single keys or create a completely custom input set.
+KeyboardKit has input sets and keyboard layouts that let you customize the keys of a keyboard.
+You can replace, remove and insert single or multiple keys, or create a completely custom layout.

+[KeyboardKit Pro](/pro) unlocks [localized input sets and keyboard layouts](/features/localization) for all the languages that your license includes.
+You can use them as they are, or customize them further.

-## Keyboard Layout
+## Callouts

-KeyboardKit lets you customize the entire layout of a keyboard.
-You can add and remove keys, move keys around and change the size of any individual key.
+KeyboardKit lets you customize the secondary callout actions that are presented when a user long presses a key that has secondary actions.
+You can show any actions you like in these callouts.

+[KeyboardKit Pro](/pro) unlocks [localized callout actions](/features/localization) for all the languages that your license includes.
+You can use them as they are, or customize them further.

 ## Services

-KeyboardKit uses services for everything, such as an action handler to handle key presses.
+KeyboardKit uses services for most behavior, such as an action handler that handles key presses.
 All these services can be replaced by your own custom implementations.

+[KeyboardKit Pro](/pro) unlocks [pro services](/pro), such as local and remote autocomplete, an action handler that registers the most recent emojis, etc. You can use them as they are, or customize them further.

 ## Views

-KeyboardKit lets you use any custom views instead of the standard `SystemKeyboard`.
-You can add any custom views above and below it and even switch out the entire keyboard view.
+KeyboardKit lets you use custom views with the standard `SystemKeyboard`.
+You can add any custom views around it, replace any keys with custom views, and even switch out the entire keyboard view.